themusiclab/animal-sounds/README.md

 - `data/acoustic-features.xlsx` contains the data from acoustic feature extraction.
 - `temp/` contains files/output used by `analysis.R` or `animal-sounds.Rmd`.
 - `viz/` contains manually annotated figures; `analysis.R` generates all parts of figures that require data, but several visual elements are subsequently added manually (e.g., the silhouettes of each animal).
+- `manuscript/` contains the R Markdown manuscript and associated files.
 - `sounds/` contains the audio files used in the experiment.
 - `experiment/` contains jsPsych code for displaying the experiment.
 This code has been adapted to run within a WorldWideLab website (see https://worldwidelab.org) so will not be executable without modifications.
 To try out the experiment yourself, visit https://themusiclab.org/quizzes/havoc.